 Mac Gargan was a private investigator that J. Jonah Jameson hired to keep tabs on Peter Parker and Spider-Man to see if the two had any connection.
-But Peter's spider-sense alerts him to evade Gargan.
+But Peter's spider-sense alerts him and allows him to repeatedly evade Gargan.
 Eventually, J. Jonah Jameson paid Mac Gargan to undergo a procedure by Dr. Farley Stillwell to defeat Spider-Man.
 The procedure was designed to endow his human subjects with the powers of a particular animal.
 J. Jonah Jameson chose for Mac to gain the proportionate abilities of a scorpion, as it would be the perfect arachnid predator to Spider-Man.
 Following genetic modifications, Stillwell outfitted Gargan with a mechanical power-suit, granting him a durable exoskeleton with a cybernetic stinger.
 The Scorpion emerges!

 Scorpion was created by Stan Lee and Steve Ditko and first appeared in a cameo in The Amazing Spider-Man #19 (1964).
 He appeared full-on as the Scorpion in Amazing Spider-man 20 (1964).